govCMS/GovCMS8-project/README.md

 Composer will create a new directory called MY_PROJECT containing a docroot directory with a full govCMS code base therein.

 And you can update govCMS Distribution via (noting that at this stage, updating this way may break some of the dependencies within the distribution, and is generally not recommended unless you know what you're doing!)

 ```
 cd MY_PROJECT
 composer update
 ```

+**What are the differences between composer update and composer install?**

+* ```composer update``` is mostly used in the *development phase* to upgrade the project packages specified in the composer.json file
+* ```composer install``` is primarily used in the *deploying phase* to install the project on a production server or on a testing environment, using the same dependencies stored in the composer.lock file created by composer update

 ### Troubleshooting

 If you're encountering some oddities, [here's a list of resolutions](https://github.com/govCMS/govCMS8-core/wiki/Troubleshooting) to some of the problems you may be experiencing.